stes/fairness_im_maschinellen_lernen/src/en_03_histogram.md

 ```

 <div class="tip" label="Task 2">
 Which scatter plot represents the data in the table?
-Write down your answer.
 </div>

 <div class="grid grid-cols-3">